Tel: +971 4 267 9594 Fax: +971 4 267 9593 firstname.lastname@example.org

 Al Salam School: Profiles of the Board of Governors 2016-17

-Mrs Sue Johnston is the Headmistress and Owner of Al Salam Private School and Nursery and has been in the field of education for over 38 years.
+Mrs Sue Johnston is the CEO and Founder of Al Salam Private School and Nursery and has been in the field of education for over 38 years.
 She and her late husband established the school after humble beginnings as a Nursery in Diera.
 She has nurtured the growth of the school to its current state, offering quality education for over 1200 students from Nursery to Year 12.
 In doing so she has continued to develop and promote the beliefs of ‘a good education for all children’ and ‘every child is special’.

 She has been in Dubai for over 33 years as a teacher, leader and entrepreneur and continues to be deeply involved at all levels of the school and nursery.

-Taher Gharib – Vice Chair
+Taher Gharib – Chair

 Prior to her 23 years working in Education, Mrs Nikhat Rehman graduated with a MSc in Chemistry and a degree in Education with a diploma in HR management.
 She began her career as Manager Administration and HR with a multi-national company and then made her way into Education teaching Chemistry at the Secondary level.
 Mrs Nikhat started her work in school administration as a Deputy Head in a British School and was then promoted to Principal at the same school where she served for 16 years.
 She currently is heading a British Curriculum School in the UAE.